mattshoe/kdux/README.md

 traceable manner.
 The **Kdux Pattern** revolves around these core principles:

-1. **Unidirectional Data Flow:** Data flows in a single direction—actions are dispatched, reducers process them, and the store updates the state, which the UI observes.
+1. **Unidirectional Data Flow:** Data flows in a single direction—actions are dispatched, reducers process them, and the store updates the state.
 This simplifies the data flow, making the application easier to reason about, debug, and maintain.
 2. **Single Source of Truth:** Your cohesive chunk of state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
 3. **Cohesive State:** You application should group only related state data into the same `Store`/`State` to avoid